THE ELEPHANT IN THE ROOM film

 A lonely female progressive meets a guy she might want to date.
 The only problem is he voted for Trump for president.
 Twice.
 And it's December 2020.

-That's the premise of THE ELEPHANT IN THE ROOM (f/k/a COMING TOGETHER) a romantic comedy written and directed by Erik Bork (HBO's BAND OF BROTHERS).
+That's the premise of THE ELEPHANT IN THE ROOM a romantic comedy written and directed by Erik Bork (HBO's BAND OF BROTHERS).

-The film was shot in 2023 in Los Angeles and finished in September 2024, with the help of Wefunder investors and a variety of non-profit and individual donors.
+The film was shot in 2023 in Los Angeles and finished in September 2024, with the help of Wefunder investors and a variety of non-profit and individual donors ($120,000 donated to date).

 It stars Alyssa Limperis, Dominic Burgess, Sandra Ellis Lafferty and Sean Kleier.
 (See IMDB page for more info.)